liangfok/tilting_lidar_scanner/README.md

 # Usage

+## Connect the MCU and LIDAR Sensor ##

+First attach the Arduino's USB cable to your PC.
+Then attach the Hokuyo LIDAR sensor's USB cable to your PC.
+Normally, the Arduino's connection will be /dev/ttyACM0 and the Hokuyo LIDAR sensor's connection will be /dev/ttyACM1.
+You can verify this by looking at the kernel messages by executing "dmsg".

+The serial port parameters are specified on the ROS parameter server and are loaded by the following launch file: ~/[workspace name]/src/pcg_node/launch/TiltingLIDARScanner.launch.
+Edit this file to have the correct serial ports.

+## Start the Software ##

 To start the nodes:

     $ roslaunch pcg_node TiltingLIDARScanner.launch

+## Using the Software ##

 To make the tilting LIDAR scanner perform a recalibration routine: